bigmlcom/bigmler/docs/index.rst

     bigmler --train data/iris.csv --test data/test_iris.csv --output predictions

-If you do not specify the path to an output file, BigMLer will auto-generate one for you under a new directory named after the current date and time (e.g., `MonNov1212_174715/predictions.csv`).
+If you do not specify the path to an output file, BigMLer will auto-generate one for you under a ``.bigmler_outputs`` directory.
+The new directory will be named after the current date and time (e.g., `MonNov1212_174715/predictions.csv`).
 With ``--prediction-info`` flag set to ``brief`` only the prediction result will be stored (default is ``normal`` and includes confidence information).
 You can also set it to